sitepoint-editors/Rauth/README.md

 ## Best Practice

 In order to avoid having to use the `authorize` call manually, it's best to tie it into a Dependency Injection container or a route dispatcher.
 That way, you can easily put your requirements into the docblocks of a controller, and build the attributes at bootstrapping time, and everything else will be automatic.
-For an example of this, see the [nofw][nofw] skeleton.
+For an example of this, see the [nofw](https://github.com/Swader/nofw) skeleton.

 @todo This example will be added soon